 How to Make Angel Biscuits

-- Add the cold butter, shortening, and cut them in with a pastry cutter, pastry blender, or two forks.
+- Whisk the dry ingredients in a third bowl, add the cold butter and shortening, and cut them into the mixture with a pastry cutter, pastry blender, or two forks.

 Tips for Handling Sticky Biscuit Dough